italia/spid-cie-oidc-django/docs/CREATE_A_FEDERATION.md

 __configure the federation entity__

-Click on _Federation Entity Configuration_ and create your entity, with this informations:
+Click on _Federation Entity Configuration_ and create your entity, with the following information:

 - sub
 - jwks (if omitted they will auto provisioned)